jimburton/M269/tutorials/practice-block-two/README.md

    we swap.
 We carry on in this way to the end of the collection, and call this the "first pass".
-By the end of the first pass the greatest element in the collection will have "bubbled up" all the way to the last position so we don't need to check it again.
+By the end of the first pass the greatest element in the collection will have "bubbled up" all the way to the last position, `n-1`, so we don't need to check it again.
 So on the first pass we loop from 0 to `n-1`.
 On the second pass we start again at the beginning and loop from 0 to `n-2`, and so on.
 Here is the pseudocode: